-The Company attempts to manage credit exposure arising from reverse repurchase agreements and repurchase agreements by entering into master netting agreements and credit support agreements with counterparties.
-In the event of a counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), these agreements may provide the Company the right to terminate such agreements, net the Company's rights and obligations under such agreements, buy-in undelivered securities and liquidate and offset collateral against any net obligation remaining by the counterparty.
+The Company attempts to manage credit exposure arising from resale agreements and repurchase agreements by entering into master netting agreements and credit support agreements with counterparties.
+In the event of a counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), these agreements may provide the Company the right to terminate such agreements, net the Company's rights and obligations under such agreements, buy-in undelivered securities and liquidate and offset collateral against any net obligation remaining from the counterparty.

-During the year ended December 31, 2023, the Company had reverse repurchase and repurchase agreements with Citadel Securities LLC ("CSEC"), an affiliated broker and dealer, and non-affiliates.
+As of and for the year ended December 31, 2024, the Company had resale and repurchase agreements with Citadel Securities LLC ("CSEC"), an affiliated broker and dealer.

-Reverse repurchase agreements and repurchase agreements are collateralized primarily by receiving or pledging securities, respectively.
-The Company enters into reverse repurchase agreements in order to, among other things, acquire securities to cover short positions and/or finance certain of the Company's activities.
-Typically, the Company has rights of rehypothecation with respect to the securities collateral received under reverse repurchase agreements.
+Resale agreements and repurchase agreements are collateralized primarily by receiving or pledging U.S government securities.
+The Company enters into resale agreements in order to, among other things, acquire securities to cover short positions and/or collateralize certain of the Company's activities.
+Typically, the Company has rights of rehypothecation with respect to the securities collateral received under resale agreements.
 Also, the counterparty generally has rights of rehypothecation with respect to the securities collateral received from the Company under repurchase agreements.
-As of December 31, 2023, substantially all securities collateral received under reverse repurchase agreements has been delivered or repledged.
+As of December 31, 2024, substantially all securities collateral received under resale agreements has been delivered or repledged.